 #6 You are applying too much makeup

-While we all want to look fabulous before we leave the house, one of the reasons why your makeup may still be looking dry and flaky is because you are applying too much.
+One more of the reasons why your makeup may still look dry and flaky is because you are applying too much.

-While some makeup brands are designed to be buildable,
+While some makeup foundation product/brands are designed to be buildable,

-we have often found that using less makeup is actually better for your face, and creates a cleaner finished look.
+I have repeatedly found that using less makeup is actually better for your face and creates a cleaner finished look.

-If you use too much makeup, it can become too heavy on your face, and actually cause severe reactions to your skin.
+If you use too much makeup, it can become too heavy on your face and actually cause severe reactions to your skin, like…